 2. Understand Your Client’s Needs

-Before you begin taking any photos or setting up scenes, you must first communicate with your client to understand their needs fully.
+Before you begin taking photos or setting up scenes, you must first communicate with your client to fully understand their needs.

 One of the worst things that can happen is for you to shoot without learning what the client wants and needs, only to find out that they don’t like the work you’ve done.